Multimode Gaussian steady state engineering in optomechanical systems with a squeezed reservoir: Model and results of Ref.

 \section{Model and results of Ref.~\cite{zippilli2021}}

 Let us now briefly review and rephrase the results of Ref.~\cite{zippilli2021}.

 Ref.~\cite{zippilli2021} analyzes an array of $N+1$ bosonic modes.
 Here we indicate the corresponding annihilation operators with the symbols $c_\ell$ for $\ell\in\pg{0,...N}$.
 In our system they correspond to the zero-th optical mode and the $N$ mechanical modes (see Sec.\ref{Sec:effModel} below).
-Ref.~\cite{zippilli2021} shows that such an array, in which only the zero-th mode is dissipative and coupled to a squeezed reservoir, can have a unique pure steady state of the form
+The modes interact according to a passive Hamiltonian